 This depends on how much spare work surface you’ve got as to get the full benefit of a gadget like this you need it out of the cupboard and ready to use all the time.
-Generally, I would say get the biggest machine you can afford as many come with a mini bowl for smaller jobs, like chopping an onion.
-However, do remember that the bigger the machine the larger the amount of attachments you’ll receive with it and these need to get stored.
-These tend to come in a storage box but still take up space so look at this when buying.
+Generally, we would say get the biggest machine you can afford as many come with a mini bowl for smaller jobs, like chopping an onion.
+However, do remember that the bigger the machine, the larger the amount of attachments you’ll receive with it and these need to be stored.
+These tend to come in a box, but that still takes up space so think about this when buying.

 What we looked for:

-Quick to put together: Processors are deceptive, they look really easy to put together but in reality with some models you need a degree and four hours with an instruction book to make sense of what goes where!
-The final five I picked were speedy to assemble and dissemble for cleaning.
+Quick to put together: Processors are deceptive.
+They look really easy to put together but in reality, with some models, you need a degree and four hours with an instruction book to make sense of what goes where!
+The final five we picked were speedy to assemble and dissemble for cleaning.

 Power: A food processor’s ability to chomp its way through the job is measured in watts.
-The more watts a unit features, the more power it will have to offer - ranging from around 600W to over 1000W.
-I looked for multiple speed settings to suit the food I was processing and a pulse option to give more control.
+The more watts a unit features, the more power it will have to offer, ranging from around 600W to over 1000W.
+We looked for multiple speed settings to suit the food we were processing and a pulse option to give more control.

 For more product picks, visit our reviews section.

-Are you a fan of a handy food processor?
-We'd love to hear what models you rate...
+Are you happy with your food processor?
+We'd love to hear which models you rate...